Figglewatts/sanity/README.md

 # sanity
 A Python module to check the 'sanity' of assets at stages in a pipeline.
+Originally made for a job I applied for a while back.

 ## Quick start
 I'd recommend using [virtualenv](https://virtualenv.pypa.io/en/latest/) to install dependencies so you don't pollute your site-packages folder.
 It's what I used during development.